MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

     - Copy its "Asset ID" which will be your evaluator id, for example, `azureml://registries/azureml/models/Groundedness-Pro-Evaluator/versions/1`.

-##### Registering custom evaluators
+##### Specifying custom evaluators

-- For code-based custom evaluators, register it to your AI Studio project and fetch the evaluator id with the following:
+- For code-based custom evaluators, register them to your AI Studio project and fetch the evaluator ids with the following:

 ```python
 from azure.ai.ml import MLClient